Toston-App/lake/BACKUP_README.md

 ## Additional Options

-The backup system supports additional features that are commented out in the `backup.env` file:
+The backup system supports additional features that can be configured in your `.env` file:

 - Compression level adjustment
 - Backup encryption
 - Custom backup paths

-Uncomment and configure these options as needed.

 ## Testing Backups